How to Develop a Fintech App: Comprehensive Guide

 Personal Finance and Budget Management

-As the category name suggests, solutions like SoFi, Mint are created to assist users in managing their personal budgets and achieving their financial goals.
+As the category name suggests, solutions like SoFi or Mint are created to assist users in managing their personal budgets and achieving their financial goals.
 Such consumer apps give you the chance to monitor expenses, track bills, create a plan to save money, watch over your savings, and prevent you from overspending.

 Other Fintech Solution Types